LuisTorres262/Creating-a-Virtual-Machine/README.md

 20.)
 Boom!
 It should be done now.
 Go back to the home page for the Virtual Machines, it should be cleared out.
-22.)
-Now you're not quite done yet.
-Click the search bar and type "Resource Groups", you should now be looking at your current resource groups.